PennLINC/qsiprep/docs/preprocessing.rst

 As a dMRI-focused tool, *QSIPrep* only uses an *anatomical reference* image for an extra-robust brain extraction and to get a tissue segmentation for visualizing the susceptibility distortion correction results.
-The anatomical worflows leverage fast and powerful tools from FreeSurfer, namely ``SynthStrip`` and ``SynthSeg`` to perform brain extraction and segmentation.
+The anatomical workflows leverage fast and powerful tools from FreeSurfer, namely ``SynthStrip`` and ``SynthSeg`` to perform brain extraction and segmentation.

-Many imaging protocols acquire some high-resolution, undistorted anatomical reference scans. *QSIPrep* can use either T1-weighted ot T2-weighted 3D images as the *anatomical reference*.
+Many imaging protocols acquire some high-resolution, undistorted anatomical reference scans. *QSIPrep* can use either T1-weighted or T2-weighted 3D images as the *anatomical reference*.
 To specify which contrast you'd like to use for your anatomical reference, be sure to specify ``--anatomical-contrast`` as either ``T1w``, ``T2w`` or ``none``.
 Specifying ``none`` is equivalent to the previous